 Roller Coaster Scanning reveals spontaneous triggering of dendritic spikes in CA1 interneurons.
 G. Katona, A. Kaszas, G. F. Turi, N. Hajos, G. Tamas, E.S.
 Vizi, B. Rozsa, PNAS (2011)

-The surface scanning methods are optimized for speed, while the methods based on volume imaging are optimized for large amplitude movements, maintaining the 10–1,000 Hz sampling rate necessary to resolve neural activity at the individual ROIs.
-Each scanning mode is useful for different neurobiological aims: ribbon scanning, snake scanning, 3D multiple-line scanning are optimal for various dendritic measurements, while chessboard scanning and multi-cube scanning are best used for somatic recordings.
+The surface scanning methods are optimized for speed, while the methods based on volume imaging are optimized for large amplitude movements.
+Each scanning mode is useful for different neurobiological aims: ribbon scanning, snake scanning, 3D multiple line scanning areis optimal for various dendritic measurements, while chessboard scanning and multi-cube scanning are best used for somatic recordings.

 Learn more about the 3D Anti-motion technology and fast 3D AO imaging in behaving animals from Szalay et. al, Neuron (2016)